 Twenty-four mosquito species in six genera occur in Lake County.
-Each mosquito has its own preferred larval habitat, season, and blood meal hosts.
+Each mosquito has its own preferred larval habitat, seasonality, and blood meal hosts.
 Mosquitoes undergo complete metamorphosis: egg, larvae, pupae, and adult.
-The first three mosquito life cycle of these stages are spent in the water.
+The first three of these stages are spent in the water.

 Larvae grow through 4 instars or stages, shedding their hard outer skin each molt so the larvae can grow to the next stage.
 Larvae breathe air through a tube called a siphon that pokes through the water’s surface.
 They have a well-developed head with mouth brushes that filter algae, bacteria, and other microorganisms out of the water.
 The larval stage lasts between 4-14 days depending on water temperature and mosquito species.
 After growing to a 4th instar, the larva transforms into a pupa.

 The pupal stage for a mosquito is the equivalent of the cocoon stage for a butterfly; this is where the larval mosquito transforms into an adult mosquito.
 Pupae do not grow so they do not eat.
 They breathe through a pair of siphon tubes at the water surface similar to the larvae.
 Once development is complete, the adult mosquito emerges from the pupal case.